Headaches in children factsheet

 • deep breathing.

-Some children might also benefit from seeing a psychologist.
-A psychologist can help children with ongoing pain by:
+Some children may also benefit from seeing a psychologist, who can help with:

 • managing stress and anxiety